dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     Examine the RSoP files now which are in the folder `output\RSOP` and `output\RsopWithSource`.

 1. Let's take the RSoP artifact for `DSCFile01`.
 If you compare the RSoP output of this node (`output\RSOP\DSCFile01.yml`) to the node's config file (`AllNodes\Dev\DSCFile01.yml`), you will notice that there are many more properties defined than in the original `DSCFile01.yml`.
 Where did these come from?
-They are defined the node's role and location YAML files.
+They are defined in the node's role and location YAML files.

     For understanding how `Datum` merges different layers, please refer to [Lookup Merging Behavior](https://github.com/gaelcolas/Datum#lookup-merging-behaviour).